iamhussainrizvi/Flipkart-Clone---React-Project---27vh5m0o9z6m/README.md

  - HTML & CSS

 ### Description
--adding and removing items from cart,
+- adding and removing items from cart,
--displaing product page,
+- displaing product page,
--displaying  all the items in cart ,
+- displaying  all the items in cart ,
--updating the cart, checkout page.
+- updating the cart, checkout page.
--it has login function,
+- login function,